mfl28/BoundingBoxEditor/README.md

 | [Windows](https://github.com/mfl28/BoundingBoxEditor/releases/latest/download/boundingboxeditor-win.zip)        |

 ## How to use the application
-Please refer to the [User Manual](https://github.com/mfl28/BoundingBoxEditor/wiki#user-manual) for a detailed guide to the usage of the application's main functions.
+Please refer to the [User Manual](https://github.com/mfl28/BoundingBoxEditor/wiki#user-manual) in the Wiki for a detailed usage guide and presentation (including gifs) of the application's main functions.

+## Using annotations for object detection
+After having created annotations for your images, you can use the saved bounding boxes as ground-truths in the training and evaluation of neural networks in order to perform object-detection tasks.
+How this can be done for any kind of labeled objects using Python and the [Pytorch](https://pytorch.org/) deep learning library is shown exemplarily in the [Humpback Whale Fluke Detection - Jupyter notebook](https://nbviewer.jupyter.org/github/mfl28/MachineLearning/blob/master/notebooks/Humpback_Whale_Fluke_Detection.ipynb) which you can find in my [Machine Learning repo](https://github.com/mfl28/MachineLearning).

 ## How to build the application
 The project uses [Gradle](https://gradle.org/) as build-system.